How to Talk to Someone with Dementia?

 Start conversations

-If there are a group of people chatting together, you could help to encourage them to join in by asking a question related to what you’re talking about.
+If a group of people is chatting together, you can encourage them to join in by asking a question related to the topic.

-By speaking with shorter sentences, with fewer long words and by taking your time to speak, they’re more likely to be able to follow the conversation.
+By speaking with shorter sentences, using fewer long words, and taking your time to talk, they’re more likely to be able to follow the conversation.

 Using body language

 Holding your loved one’s hand while they speak can also help them to feel more at ease.
-Or by smiling when they speak to you can show that you’re engaged in what they’re saying.
+Smiling when they talk to you can also show that you’re engaged in what they’re saying.

 What to do if someone is struggling to speak

 People with dementia may find it hard to speak as the condition progresses.
-It can be frustrating for your loved one when they cannot find the right ways to communicate with you.
-So, it’s important to positively encourage them to say whatever they can.
-This will help them feel less worried about speaking and will encourage them to communicate with you.
+It can be frustrating for your loved one when they cannot find the right way to communicate with you.
+So, it’s crucial to encourage them to say whatever they can positively.
+This will help them feel less worried about speaking and will enable them to communicate with you.

-It is also important to remain calm as they might need extra time to respond or to find the right words they want to say.
+It is also essential to remain calm, as they might need extra time to respond or to find the right words they want to say.

 You could also try rephrasing questions if your loved one doesn’t seem to understand the question.
-Or you could try offering simple options for them, rather than leaving a question open to interpretation with lots of different ways to answer it.
+Alternatively, you could offer simple options to avoid leaving a question open to interpretation, which can lead to multiple answers.

-If they respond to your question, but don’t give you a clear answer, you could try and encourage them to say more about what you’re discussing.
+If they respond to your question but don’t provide a clear answer, you could try encouraging them to elaborate on the topic.
 This could lead to your question being answered.

 Routine